Dracorike/Dracorike/README.md

 # Welcome to my profile!

-## i'm Pedro.
+Hi, my name is Pedro. 👋

-I'm mobile developer. 📱
+I am mobile developer. 📱
-I'm from Brazil. 🌎
+I am from Brazil. 🌎
+And, I am in college studying Software Engineering. 🎓

 ## About me